Skip to content

 What Shreesh Mysore Does to Owls

 Mysore cuts into owls’ skulls to expose their brains.
 Then, he screws and glues metal devices onto their heads.
 The owls endure two to three invasive surgeries before Mysore uses them in experiments.
 These birds—who are nocturnal hunters who would fly great distances in their natural habitat—are forced into plastic tubes so cramped that they can’t move their wings while Mysore bombards them with sounds and lights and measures their brain activity.
-For some experiments, he restrains fully conscious owls for up to 12 hours.
+For some experiments, he restrains fully conscious owls for many hours.

 During these experiments, he pokes electrodes around in the brains of the fully conscious birds, mutilating their brain tissue so severely that they become “unusable” to him—at which point he kills them.